-The fourth of July is a day of joy and celebration across the United States.
-Here are some fun and interesting facts about July 4th.
+The Fourth of July is a day of joy and celebration across the United States.
+Here’s some fun facts about Independence Day.

-On July 4, 1778, George Washington ordered a double ration of rum for his soldiers to celebrate the holiday.
+On July 4, 1778, George Washington ordered a double ration of rum for his soldiers to celebrate.

-The only two signers of the Declaration of Independence who later served as President of the United States were John Adams and Thomas Jefferson.
+Only two signers of the Declaration of Independence served as President – John Adams and Thomas Jefferson.
 Both men died on July 4, 1826.

-Congress declared July 4th as an official holiday in 1870 as part of a bill to officially recognize other holidays, Christmas being one of them.
+Congress declared July 4th as an official holiday in 1870, Christmas was also recognized as a holiday that year.

-The United States went all out to celebrate its 200th anniversary in 1976.
+The United States celebrated its 200th anniversary in 1976.
 The U.S. Mint produced special half dollar coins and quarters, a navy of tall ships docked in New York and Boston, and a covered wagon traversed the continent during the Bicentennial Wagon Train Pilgrimage.
-President Gerald Ford lit the third lantern at Boston’s Old North Church in 1975 as a symbol of the start of America’s third century.
+To start America’s third century, President Gerald Ford lit the third lantern at Boston’s Old North Church.

 In 1979, Congress designated Seward as “America’s Official Fourth of July City-Small Town USA.”
 The small town of 6,000 swells to over 40,000 revelers during the holiday celebrations.